-The UWIN SRN research, educational, and engagement activities have resulted in significant scientific advancements that facilitate integration of urban water systems.
-These transdisciplinary activities are conducted to 1) improve a holistic understanding of the urban water cycle; 2) evaluate technological, policy, institutional, and financial pathways toward sustainability outcomes for urban water systems; and 3) provide interdisciplinary research training opportunities for a cohort of graduate and undergraduate students across UWIN institutions.
+The UWIN SRN research, educational, and engagement activities create scientific advancements that facilitate integrated planning and management of urban water systems.
+These transdisciplinary activities are conducted to: 1) improve a holistic understanding of the urban water cycle; 2) develop technological, policy, institutional, and financial solutions and pathways toward sustainable, resilient, and equitable urban water systems; and 3) provide interdisciplinary research training opportunities for a diverse cohort of graduate and undergraduate students across UWIN institutions.

-The SRN activities engaged 35 faculty members (2 deans, 18 professors, 6 associate professors, and 8 assistant professors, 1 instructor) from 35 academic institutions with interdisciplinary expertise, as well was three research scientists, five staff scientists, 35 graduate students, 11 undergraduate students and seven postdoctoral research associates.
-In addition, three postdoctoral researchers were promoted to faculty positions during this reporting period.
-Moreover, over 100 nationally renowned urban water and sustainability stakeholders from various regions across the U.S. have been involved in the SRN research, engagement, and educational activities.
+The SRN activities engaged over 250 academic collaborators including nearly 70 faculty members (2 deans, 28 professors, 15 assistant professors, 7 associate professors, and 2 instructors) from 35 academic institutions with interdisciplinary expertise, as well was 14 research scientists, 83 graduate students, 71 undergraduate students, 15 postdoctoral research associates, six technicians, and three staff scientists.
+In addition, nine postdoctoral researchers were promoted to faculty positions during the course of this project.
+Furthermore, over 100 nationally renowned urban water and sustainability stakeholders from various regions across the U.S. have been involved in the SRN research, engagement, and educational activities.
 The UWIN SRN fosters ongoing collaborations with 84 organizations across the country including 19 federal/state/local government agencies, 13 non-profit organizations, 10 utility partners, three consulting agencies and four commercial/industrial firms.

-To date, the UWIN transdisciplinary activities have produced 196 published high impact journal publications; 316 conference papers/posters and presentations; 37 PhD dissertations, Master's and undergraduate theses; 6 book chapters; 3 patents; 89 outreach and print materials; 19 software and modeling tools; 4 websites, and a popular urban water webinar series offering 27 webinars (19 by UWIN researchers and 8 by regional water stakeholders).
-In addition, the Network has started publishing data and metadata produced via research activities, 40 datasets are currently available for download from the website.
-The two funded citizen science projects, Green Infrastructure Rapid Assessment project and the Off the Roof project, have concluded research activities and results are being disseminated in relevant presentations and publications.
+The UWIN transdisciplinary activities produced 221 published high impact journal publications; 337 conference papers/posters and presentations; 46 PhD dissertations, Master's and undergraduate theses; 9 book chapters; 3 patents; 89 outreach and print materials; 26 software and modeling tools; 4 websites, and a popular urban water webinar series offering 51 webinars (by both UWIN researchers and regional water stakeholders).
+In addition, the data, models, software, and other products of the network are published using open-source platforms.
+Two citizen science projects, the Green Infrastructure Rapid Assessment project and the Off the Roof project were completed and results are being disseminated in relevant presentations and publications.